 Shirts can make any outfit look effortlessly chic; however, finding one that fits you isn’t so effortless.
-From oversized to thrift, common ways of styling shirts always go for that baggy look.
+From oversized to thrift, tucked in or unbuttoned – there are plenty ways to wear and style them.

 Sometimes we want a nice fitted shirt to compliment our outfits and bodies, but how do you get a perfect fit?
 How to shrink a shirt so it looks just the way it supposed to?
 Here are two ways to shrink a shirt to the perfect fit!

 We all know that washers are great for, well, washing our clothes – but did you know you could use this humble apparatus to get your shirt to fit perfectly?